-School staff play an important role in preventing and intervening in bullying, modelling appropriate relationships and developing a positive school climate.
+School staff play an important role in preventing and intervening in bullying, modelling respectful relationships and developing a positive school climate.

 Students have told researchers that if they perceive that their teachers do not know how to effectively intervene, this prevents them from seeking help.